atticus-lv/RenderNode/docs/Interface.md

 <!-- div:right-panel -->

-> A help menu for productivity
+> A help menu for productivity in the node editor
+>
+> + Simple Task : add a task with some basic node
+> + Merge Selection : merge selected nodes (task node or settings nodes) to a merge node
+> + Make Various : make various version with selected nodes
+> + Link to Muti Task : Link active node to selected task node

 <!-- panels:end -->